Western Canada Concept

+Provincial wings

+Alberta

-A member of the party, Gordon Kesler, was elected to the Alberta legislature in a 1982 provincial by-election in Olds-Didsbury riding that drew national attention.
-The best showing for the party came later in the same year in the Alberta general election, where they took 11.8 per cent of the vote, but did not elect any MLAs (Kesler lost his seat).
+The Alberta wing first ran for office in by-elections to the 19th Alberta Legislature.
+One member of the party, Gordon Kesler, was elected in a 1982 provincial by-election in Olds-Didsbury riding that drew national attention.
 Kesler became leader of the Alberta WCC with his election to the legislature.
+The best showing for the party came later in the same year in the 1982 Alberta general election, where they ran almost a full slate of candidates and took 11.8 per cent of the vote.
+But the party did not elect any MLAs, and Kesler lost his own seat.

-In 1984, he was replaced by Jack Ramsay, later a federal Reform Member of Parliament.
+In 1984, Kesler was replaced by Jack Ramsay, later a federal Reform Member of Parliament.
 Some of the more doctrinaire figures in the party opposed Ramsay's leadership, claiming that he was not genuinely committed to western independence.
+The party ran 20 candidates in the 1986 Alberta general election, but won less than one percent of the popular vote.